-The Bedgebury Florilegium
+The Bedgebury Pinetum Florilegium Society

-The Bedgebury Florilegium currently consists of 11 artists and meets at Bedgebury once a month.
-The group produces paintings of the Pinetum’s trees and records all aspects of their life cycle, including immature strobili "conifer flowers" and mature cones.
+The Bedgebury Pinetum Florilegium Society currently consists of 11 artists who meet at Bedgebury once a month, but paint in their own time throughout the year.
+The group produces paintings of the Pinetum’s flora and its globally important conifer collection in particular, recording all aspects of their life cycle, including immature strobili "conifer flowers" and mature cones.

 Image below right: Pinus lambertiana from an original watercolour by Julia Groves

 Members of the group are also recording Bedgebury's wild flowers and other plants, but with over 12,000 species of trees alone, this is quite a task!

 Image below left: Crataegus sp. from an original watercolour by Anne Manktelow